benjamint08/PasswordSaver/README.md

 `python3.9 get-gui.py`

-..and enter the name of your password and press Get.
+..and enter the name of your password, the password lock and press Get.
 Simply press Clear when you have done looking at your password.
 Editing/Deleting will come soon.
 </details>
 <br>
 <details>